fernanACM/AntiSpam/README.md

 ![Captura de pantalla 2021-12-10 002457](https://user-images.githubusercontent.com/83558341/145521945-b1255cff-5ef2-4dfc-b1fd-303d10ef314f.png)
 <a href="https://discord.gg/YyE9XFckqb"><img src="https://img.shields.io/discord/837701868649709568?label=discord&color=7289DA&logo=discord" alt="Discord" /></a>

+**This is the updated version of 'AntiSpamPro', I am not the original author, Awzaw is the creator of this plugin.**

 ### Implementations
 * Bug fixes and update to new API 4.0.
 * Sounds in chat.